narendersaini32/simons/README.md

 #### Settings

 The functionality of the three elements of settings are correlated each other as well as with the four playable buttons.
-For instance, all of them are initiated being called into the code by its id with a query selector.
+For instance, all of them are initiated being called into the code by its `id` using a query selector.

  **Start Button**
 ```
 const startButton = document.querySelector("#startButton");
 ```
-and added its ```const``` into a event listener as a result:
+and add its ```const``` into a event listener:
 ```
 startButton.addEventListener('click', function(event) {
   if (on || win) {